crweiner/team51-user-removal/README.md

 - For each email, the script runs: `team51 wpcom:delete-site-wp-user EMAIL --multiple all`
 - The script captures and displays the full output from the team51 CLI tool.
 - A summary is displayed after all operations are complete.
-- By default, all output is logged to `log.txt` in the same directory as the script.
+- By default, all output is logged to a timestamped file (e.g., `logfile_20250502_1348.txt`) in the same directory as the script.
+This prevents overwriting logs when running the script multiple times.

 ## Requirements